ANUBHAV4646/PRODIGY_GAI_03/README.md

 **Main Components of the Code:**

-build_markov_chain(text, n)
+1.build_markov_chain(text, n)
 This function processes the input text to build a dictionary (the Markov chain) where:

-Keys are n-grams (tuples of n words).
+-Keys are n-grams (tuples of n words).

-Values are lists of possible words that follow each n-gram.
+-Values are lists of possible words that follow each n-gram.

-text: the input paragraph as a string.
+-text: the input paragraph as a string.

-n: the size of the n-gram (e.g., 1 for unigram, 2 for bigram).
+-n: the size of the n-gram (e.g., 1 for unigram, 2 for bigram).

-generate_text(markov_chain, n, length, start=None)
+2.generate_text(markov_chain, n, length, start=None)
 This function uses the Markov chain to generate new text.

-markov_chain: the dictionary created from the build function.
+-markov_chain: the dictionary created from the build function.

-n: n-gram size (must match what was used to build the chain).
+-n: n-gram size (must match what was used to build the chain).

-length: the desired number of words in the generated text.
+-length: the desired number of words in the generated text.

-start: optional starting n-gram (as a tuple of words); if not provided or invalid, a random one is chosen.
+-start: optional starting n-gram (as a tuple of words); if not provided or invalid, a random one is chosen.

 **How It Works:**